realt0w/IEVR_Mod_Manager/README.md

 2. Choose the `cpk_list.cfg.bin` from the dropdown (fetched from the shared `cpk` folder).
 3. Click **Apply Changes**.
 4. The app will:
+   - Ask for confirmation before creating or restoring backups
    - Warn you about `data/packs` edits and file conflicts so you can cancel if needed
    - Use the selected `cpk_list.cfg.bin` and the Viola executable from shared storage
    - Merge mods, copy results into the game `data` folder, and remove leftover files from the previous install